SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/fastly.md

 1. From the **App Catalog**, search for and select the app**.**
 2. To install the app, click **Add to Library**.
 The Add Fastly to Library popup appears. \

-5.png "image_tooltip")
+5

 3. Supply the following information.
     1. **App Name.** You can retain the existing name, or enter a name of your choice for the app.
     2. **Log data source for Request Logs**.
-Enter the source category that you assigned to the HTTP Source for request logs when you performed the procedure in [Collect Logs for Fastly](https://help.sumologic.com/07Sumo-Logic-Apps/18SAAS_and_Cloud_Apps/Fastly/01Collect-Logs-for-Fastly).
+Enter the source category that you assigned to the HTTP Source for request logs when you performed the procedure in [Collect Logs for Fastly](#Collect-Logs-for-Fastly).
-    3. **Log data source for Debug Logs.** Enter the source category that you assigned to the HTTP Source for debug logs when you performed the procedure in [Collect Logs for Fastly](https://help.sumologic.com/07Sumo-Logic-Apps/18SAAS_and_Cloud_Apps/Fastly/01Collect-Logs-for-Fastly).
+    3. **Log data source for Debug Logs.** Enter the source category that you assigned to the HTTP Source for debug logs when you performed the procedure in [Collect Logs for Fastly](#Collect-Logs-for-Fastly).
     4. **Advanced**.
 Select the **Location in Library** (the default is the Personal folder in the library), or click **New Folder** to add a new folder.
     5. Click **Add to Library**.